How is it already the last month of the Financial Year? Time flies when you’re reviewing royalty statements.

 Company Tax Rate

-The company tax rate for small companies with turnover less than $50 million remains at 27.5% for the 2020 financial year.
-This rate is scheduled to reduce to 26% for the 2021 financial year.
+The company tax rate for small companies operating a business (excludes passive income) with turnover less than $50 million has been reduced to 26% for the 2021 financial year.

-To claim a deduction for employee superannuation in this financial year, you should start making the payments now!
+To claim a deduction for employee (or contractor) superannuation in this financial year, you should start making the payments now!
 There have been delays with processing payments to clearing houses, with some taking up to two weeks.
-The employee’s super funds need to receive the payment before 30 June 2020 to be eligible for a deduction.
+The employee’s super funds need to receive the payment before 30 June 2021 to be eligible for a deduction.

-Any superannuation paid after 30 June must be received by the funds by 28th July 2020.
+Any superannuation paid after 30 June must be received by the superfund by 28th July 2021.